deepghs/waifuc/docs/source/advanced_guides/workflow/index.rst

 Depending on your specific situation, you might have various options:

 - Mix and make the dough on-site, then fry them into golden-brown donuts (undecorated donuts).
-- Don't overlook the leftover donuts from closing time yesterday; the freezer's a lifesaver.
+- Leftover donuts?
+Not bad! always the refrigerator works well.
 - Still not enough?
 Well, you could always "grab" some from your neighbor... like how Jerry often do😏

 .. image:: jerry_and_donuts.png